 Locations-They are all over UAE.
 In Dubai, they have 12 branches, for example, Mall of the Emirates, DIFC, City Center Deira, Jumeirah Lakes Towers

 Prices- main meals from 30-50 AED

 Another one is Asha’s.
 However, this one is more expensive and the location is close to the airport, so not in the city center.
 It is possible to order as well.
 Prices are about 100AED and more for the main meals.

 In case you don’t choose from any of these restaurants or you fancy some good and well-known fast food, you can find all the brands in any of the malls in Dubai.
 Each Mall has a food court and there are a lot of choices.

 One that I would like to recommend is Pizza Hut.
 Pizza Hut in the UAE is the best in the world.
 I tried it in several countries, but here it was the best.
 They have several locations, but we always ordered them.

 From the sweets, you can find the old good Dunkin Donuts, Crispy Cream doughnuts, and Cinnabon.
-I highly recommend the traditional sweets, like Baklava, Konafa, Basbosa which you can buy in supermarkets in nice boxes to take home.
+I highly recommend traditional sweets, like Baklava, Konafa, and Basbosa which you can buy in supermarkets in nice boxes to take home.

-When you are visiting a certain country, you want to get the most out of it, which includes trying the traditional food.
-Even there are not many Emiratis restaurants in Dubai, Lebanese cuisine is very similar to Middle eastern and there are a lot of dishes to try.
+When you are visiting a certain country, you want to get the most out of it, which includes trying traditional food.
+Even though there are not many Emiratis restaurants in Dubai, Lebanese cuisine is very similar to Middle Eastern and there are a lot of dishes to try.
 In any case, in Dubai, you can eat whatever food you like as there are choices from all over the world.
 I hope you will like some of my recommended places to eat in Dubai and if you would like to recommend different cuisine restaurants, do not hesitate to contact me.
 I can always check with expats living in Dubai.